Hypercubed/lit-regex/README.md

 * Since `digit` and `products` are RegExp objects we need to use `.source` to get the source regexp.
 * Making `products` case insensitive is a pain.
-* Named capture groups decrease readability.
+* Named capture groups decrease readability and appear redundant.
 * Exact text matches need to be escaped.
-* Regular expressions within the string need to be double escaped.
+* Regular expressions within a string need to be double escaped.

 Using `lit-regex` we could write: